-At preliminary rounds and the finals, the host institution should provide marshall music conducive to teams marching in.
-The NCAA site representative (preliminary round) or the NCAA committee (finals) will determine whether the selected marshall music is appropriate.
+At regionals and the finals, the host institution should provide marshall music conducive to teams marching in.
+The NCAA site representative (regionals) or the NCAA committee (finals) will determine whether the selected marshall music is appropriate.
+The procedures to be used for the march of student-athletes and officials and the playing of the national anthem during the opening ceremonies are included in Appendix N.